Back

 Year 1 Entry: 4 Years (Full Time)

-Year 3 Entry: 2 Years (Full Time) / 4 Years (Part-TIme evening class)
+Year 3 Entry: 2 Years (Full Time) / 4 Years (Part-time evening class)

 Medium of Instruction :